mbogden/galaxyJSPAM/notes.md

 ## Matt's To-Do

-- Image Creator v2
+- Image Creator v3

-  - Add version control to image creator and param visualization
-  - Alter brightness of galaxies seperately once luminosity is added to info.txt
+  - Alter brightness of galaxies based on orbserved luminosities.
+	- Consider placing lum in img param file since param files should be unique as is.

-  - Have seperate radial constants for each galaxy
+  - (Done) Have seperate radial constants for each galaxy
   - (DONE) Add ability to create model image from inital particle file.
   - (DONE) Delete unzipped file
+  - (Done) Add version control to image creator and param visualization

 - Comparison methods
   - Check that new target info files are actual target centers